AHRS: Attempted Hours are the credit hours that the student is registering for.

-Effective Spring 2002, all students pursuing an undergraduate degree may repeat a course one time for the purpose of improving a grade.
-This policy is limited to a maximum of twelve (12) semester credits during the entire undergraduate career of a student, and to courses taken at AUC within the previous two years.
+Effective Spring 1995, all students pursuing an undergraduate degree may repeat a course one time for the purpose of removing the effect of a poor grade if the grade of record is D+, D or F. This policy is limited to a maximum of twelve (12) semester units during the entire undergraduate career of a student, and to courses taken at AUC within the previous two years.
 All course repeats must be done at AUC.
 The course being retaken must be the same course first taken, unless that course is no longer offered at AUC, or during the two-year period.
 In such a case, only the department that offered the same course may substitute another course with approval of the major department.

-If a student repeats a course, the credit from the first attempt will not be applied to meeting the AUC graduation requirements.
-No student will be permitted to repeat more than 12 credits under this policy.
+If a student repeats a course with a D+ or D, the units from the first attempt will not be applied to meeting the AUC unit graduation requirement.
+No student will be permitted to repeat more than 12 units under any circumstances.

 Students are advised that repeating courses under this policy does not result in the removal of the original record or grade from their transcripts.
 The second grade is recorded and computed in the grade point average and the earlier grade is disregarded in calculation of the grade point average.
-The repeat course form is available in the Office of the University Registrar.
-The completed form must be submitted to the University Registrar's Office by maximum the twelfth week of the term in which the course is being repeated.
+The repeat course form is available in the Office of the Registrar.
+The completed form must be submitted to the Registrar by maximum the tenth week of the term in which the course is being repeated.

 Students who have already repeated 12 units prior to Spring 1995 have used up their course repeat option.
 Their transcripts will not be altered retroactively.

 Retaking Courses Outside of the Course Repeat Policy